Culling: Wildlife

 In the United States, hunting licenses and hunting seasons are a means by which the population of game animals is maintained.
 Each season, a hunter is allowed to kill a certain amount of wild animals, determined both by species and sex.
 If the population seems to have surplus females, hunters are allowed to take more females during that hunting season.
 If the population is below what is desired, hunters may not be permitted to hunt that particular species, or only hunt a restricted number of males.

 Populations of game animals such as elk may be informally culled if they begin to excessively eat winter food set out for domestic cattle herds.
 In such instances the rancher will inform hunters that they may hunt on their property in order to thin the wild herd to controllable levels.
 These efforts are aimed to counter excessive depletion of the winter feed supplies.
 Other managed culling instances involve extended issuance of extra hunting licenses, or the inclusion of additional "special hunting seasons" during harsh winters or overpopulation periods, governed by state fish and game agencies.

 Culling for population control is common in wildlife management, particularly on African game farms and Australian national parks.
 In the case of very large animals such as elephants, adults are often targeted.
 Their orphaned young, easily captured and transported, are then relocated to other reserves.
 Culling is controversial in many African countries, but reintroduction of the practice has been recommended in recent years for use at the Kruger National Park in South Africa, which has experienced a swell in its elephant population since culling was banned in 1995.

 Arguments against wildlife culling

 Culling acts as a strong selection force and can therefore impact the population genetics of a species.
 For example, culling based on specific traits, such as size, can enforce directional selection and remove those traits from the population.
 This can have long-term effects on the genetic diversity of a population.

-Additionally, culling can act as a selection force intentionally implemented by humans to counteract the selection force of trophy hunting.
+However, culling can act as a selection force intentionally implemented by humans to counteract the selection force of trophy hunting.
 Hunting typically enforces selection towards unfavorable phenotypic traits because of the strong hunting bias for specific traits, such as large antler size.
 Culling "low-quality" traits can counteract this force.

 Animal rights activists argue that killing animals for any reason (including hunting) is cruel and unethical.